IT AIN’T ROCKET SCIENCE

 One of the most frequently asked questions about Lemons is “How do you count the laps?”
 After responding “C’mon, does it really matter?” we’ll tell you that we keep track of laps using electronic transponders mounted in each vehicle.
 The transponders work more or less like supermarket checkout scanners, except that they cost close to $1,000 each and we’ll have to charge you if you break one—more on that later.

 The transponder system scans the car from the bottom, with a signal traveling from the transponder in the car to a receiver loop embedded in the track surface.
 The transponder can be mounted anywhere in the vehicle, but we recommend it is close to the floor, and where it won’t get damaged in an accident—don’t stick it on your bumper or anywhere else on the perimeter of the vehicle.
 The outer surface of the spare tire well is often a good spot, as is the rear passenger-compartment bulkhead–again, for best results, the transponder should protrude slightly from the bottom of whatever surface you’re mounting it to.

 Regardless of where you mount it, it should be securely attached—usually, three or four sturdy zip-ties will do the trick.

-Finally, remember that if your transponder comes back broken, we’ll charge you the full replacement cost, which might be more than your entire Lemons car is worth.
+Finally, remember that if your transponder comes back broken (or not at all), we’ll charge you the full replacement cost, which might be more than your entire Lemons car is worth.